Paul Josef Cordes

-Paul Josef Cordes (born 5 September 1934) is a German cardinal of the Roman Catholic Church.
-He served as president of the Pontifical Council Cor Unum (1995–2010), and was elevated to the rank of cardinal in 2007.
+Paul Josef Cordes (5 September 1934 – 15 March 2024) was a German cardinal of the Roman Catholic Church.
+He served as president of the Pontifical Council Cor Unum (1995–2010) and was elevated to the rank of cardinal in 2007.

 Biography

 Youth

-Cordes was born in Kirchhundem, and graduated from the gymnasium of Attendorn in 1955.
+Cordes was born in Kirchhundem on 5 September 1934, and graduated from the Gymnasium of Attendorn in 1955.
 He studied medicine for two semesters in Münster, and philosophy at the Philosophical Faculty of Paderborn as well as in Lyon, France.
-After studying at the Faculty of Theology Paderborn, Cordes attended the University of Mainz, where he was also an assistant to Professor Karl Lehmann, under whom Cordes was also the first student to defend his thesis ("Sendung zum Dienst.
+After studying at the Faculty of Theology Paderborn, Cordes attended the University of Mainz, where he was also an assistant to Professor Karl Lehmann; Cordes was also the first student to defend his thesis ("Sendung zum Dienst.
 Exegetisch-historische und systematische Studien zum Konzilsdekret 'Über Leben und Dienst der Priester'", 1971).

 Priest

 Cordes was ordained to the priesthood by Archbishop Lorenz Jäger on 21 December 1961.
 He then served as prefect of Studienheim Sankt Klemens for late vocations of the dioceses of Paderborn and Münster until 1966.
 From 1966 to 1969, Cordes was Prefect of Collegium Leonium, the archdiocesan seminary of Paderborn.
 In 1972, he was called to the secretariat of the Episcopal Conference of Germany, where he served as relator for pastoral affairs.